 Do introverts have what it takes to be president?
-Packed with insights and surprising facts - just in time for Election Day!
+Packed with insights and surprising facts - just in time for Inauguration Day!

 Ever wonder if introverts make great presidents?
 Do extroverts make better presidents?
 What traits are critical to the success of the US Commander in Chief?

 For this week's blog, I've compiled an apolitical list of past presidents (through #44) considering their personality type and their greatness.
 The list is not based on ideology or even policy, but more so on their personal traits.
 Their greatness is based on independent ratings*.

 During today's Introvert Revolution, introverts worldwide are pushing back on the stereotypes of yesterday and embracing who they are, proving anything is possible.
 But the highest office in the land?
 Could introverts succeed in such an outgoing, demanding role, especially in the less progressive eras of the past?

 As an amateur historian and ardent introvert, I have been intrigued by this subject.
 The project has posed many challenges in comparing the personalities of presidents during peace and wartime, from the 18th century and the world of today.
 I also discovered some cool presidential facts that will leave you amazed (and give you lots of material for your virtual Election Day party).

 Top 5 Introverts (scored the highest on the Introvert rating**)

 Gerald Ford (93% Introvert; 47% Greatness*): despite assuming the presidency in very difficult times, Ford placed country over party and over his own personal ambitions.
 He was principled, empathetic, humble, transparent, and selfless in his actions.
 Ford was driven to do the right thing...and it cost him the election after two years.